- How a data room can help you analyze more deals than you thought possible

 - Create sub-folders with the headings “Pre-LOI,” “Post-LOI,” “APA,” and “Post-Acquisition.”

 While actually setting up the data room is simple, staying organized takes more work.
-It is important to keep a separate folder for each potential acquisition and, within that folder, have separate folders for the appropriate SBA application, any legal documents, and presentations that pertain to the deal.
+It is important to keep a separate folder for each potential acquisition and, within that folder, have separate folders for the appropriate SBA application, legal documents, and presentations pertaining to the deal.

-These are documents you may need to show potential investors or lenders, so they should be easily accessible.
+You may need to show potential investors or lenders these documents, so they should be easily accessible.
 All of this should also be in chronological order, so be sure to update the data room as you receive new data.

 Here is an example of a well-organized virtual data room:

 While the data room and CRM will help you keep track of the important documents and the overall progress of the deal, you should also assemble a directory of resources that can be used at each phase of the deal process.

 We went into this in greater detail in our article “These Are The Vendors You Will Need During Your Business Acquisition Process,” but to quickly summarize, your directory should include the contact information for:

 - Staffing and training agencies